rockysx27/zTTSDialogues-Forked-By-ForestK1ne/README.md

-Forked the original zTTS [url=https://github.com/Sefaris/zTTSDialogues]original[/url] Some of the New Settings Include:
+Forked the original zTTS [ORIGNIAL LINK](https://github.com/Sefaris/zTTSDialogues/releases) Some of the New Settings Include:
 -'gender' setting removed replaced with 'dialect' -volume setting